k8af/fvtt-buster-Dockerfile/README.md

 ----
 ## Roadmap for Preperations for hosting system
-* Login to your target linux vps host and become root
+* Login to your target linux vps host and become root (# symbol)
-* Do some preperations
+* Do some preperations on hosting machine
-* Install docker and docker-compose.
+* Install docker and docker-ce.
+* Download Dockerfile
 * Create docker image
 * Run docker container
 * Start docker container